pola-rs/polars/docs/user-guide/concepts/contexts.md

 --8<-- "python/user-guide/concepts/contexts.py:filter"
 ```

+!!! info "Multiple filtering expressions"

+    When passing multiple expressions into one `.filter()` call, the expressions are all evaluated independently against the full `DataFrame` and only combined afterwards.

 ## Group by / aggregation

 In the `group_by` context, expressions work on groups and thus may yield results of any length (a group may have many members).